-Step 1) 10-mL samples of each were obtained from five different regions in a wastewater pool, mixed in a 100-mL beaker, and then stirred for 5 minutes using a magnetic stirrer.
+Step 1) 10-mL samples were each obtained from five different regions in a wastewater pool, mixed in a 100-mL beaker, and then stirred for 5 minutes using a magnetic stirrer.

-Step 2) 10-mL of sample solution was taken from the 100-mL beaker and 142 mg of Na_2SO_4 was added while stirring, followed by transfer to a three-electrode cell as seen in Figure 1a.
+Step 2) A 10-mL of sample solution was taken from the 100-mL beaker and 142 mg of Na_2SO_4 was added with stirring, followed by transferring the solution to a three-electrode cell as seen in Figure 1a.
 In this electrochemical cell, Pt wire, Ag/AgCl (3 M KCl), and Pt foil served as the working, reference, and counter electrodes, respectively.

-Step 3) These electrodes were connected to a potentiostat and a constant potential of -0.50 V vs. Ag/AgCl for 14 minutes was applied as seen in Figure 1b (horizontal line).
-It is assumed that 14 min. is sufficient to complete the expected electrochemical reactions.
+Step 3) These electrodes were connected to a potentiostat and a constant potential of -0.50 V vs. Ag/AgCl was applied for 14 minutes as seen in Figure 1b (horizontal line).
+It is assumed that 14 minutes is sufficient for the expected electrochemical reactions to proceed to completion.